 - How our brains often make quick “gut instinct” decisions and then rationalize our decisions afterwards

-- Biases based on individual characteristics such as race, gender, national origin, age, weight, height, disability, sexuality, and attractiveness
+- Implicit biases based on individual characteristics such as race, gender, national origin, age, disability, sexual orientation, gender identity, height, weight, and attractiveness

-- How to measure your level of biases with the Implicit Association Test (IAT)
+- How to measure your level of bias with the Implicit Association Test (IAT)

-- How do we prevent unconscious bias from impacting our workplace decisions and behavior?
+- How do we “interrupt” unconscious bias from impacting our workplace decisions and behavior?